Ukraine’s Spirit Shines Through in Historical Injustices SA Overcame After 1,000 Days’ Resistance

 Read also

-The Embassy said it appreciated South Africa's continuous participation in the national security advisers meeting for peace proposals in Ukraine.
+She said that the Embassy appreciated South Africa's continuous participation in the national security advisers meeting for peace proposals in Ukraine.

 "In this, we feel solidarity with Ukrainian families whose children were stolen.
 The continuous terror, hybrid for ten years and full scale for 1,000 days must be stopped.
 All peace-loving countries must act now for a better future for all children and humanity.